Archives: Retrogram

 The week of March 6th, 1988: Hollywood’s writers are about to hit the picket lines, leaving America’s couch potatoes with a much longer rerun season than usual.
 Just a page from the past, or a glimpse of our future?
 Ponder that as we revisit Alf, Captain Power, Probe, and The Highwayman, back in the spring of ’88 when these were going to be some of the last new shows we got for a while.
 (48:52)

-Right-click here and “save as” to download the podcast to Borg network.
-It’ll probably put ’em to sleep.
+Right-click here and “save as” to download the podcast to CROSSOVER, which will then probably try to kill you.

 Retrogram #7060: The Case For Doctor Who Season 7